mat-docs/mtap-docs/AAS/2019.1/python/write.md

 You must add data_format_id and atlas_configuration_id to session dependencies to be able to use them during the streaming session.

-### Write Telemetry Data
+### Telemetry Data

 [Bind the feed to **output.data_output**](https://github.com/McLarenAppliedTechnologies/mat.ocs.streaming.python.samples/blob/develop/src/TDataWrite.py#L86) by its name.
 You can use the default feedname or use a custom one.
 ```python
 output_feed: TelemetryDataFeedOutput = output.data_output.bind_default_feed()
 ```

 You will need **TelemetryData** to write to the output.
-In this example we [generate some random TelemetryData](https://github.com/McLarenAppliedTechnologies/mat.ocs.streaming.python.samples/blob/develop/src/TDataWrite.py#L88-L915) for the purpose of demonstration.
+In this example we [generate some random TelemetryData](https://github.com/McLarenAppliedTechnologies/mat.ocs.streaming.python.samples/blob/develop/src/TDataWrite.py#L88-L91) for the purpose of demonstration.
 ```python
 data: TelemetryData = output_feed.make_telemetry_data(samples=10, epoch=to_telemetry_time(datetime.utcnow()))
 data = generate_data(data, frequency)